-- define an arbitrary number of colvars, and perform a multidimensional analysis or biased simulation by accessing any subset of colvars independently from the rest (see 10.1); - combine different functions of Cartesian coordinates (herein termed colvar components) into a colvar defined as a polynomial of several such components, thereby implementing new functional forms at runtime; periodic, multidimensional and symmetric components are handled transparently (see 10.2.1); - calculate potentials of mean force (PMFs) for any set of colvars, using different sampling methods: currently implemented are the Adaptive Biasing Force (ABF) method (see 10.3.1), metadynamics (see 10.3.2), Steered Molecular Dynamics (SMD) and Umbrella Sampling (US) via a flexible harmonic restraint bias (see 10.3.3); - calculate statistical properties of the colvars, such as their running averages and standard deviations, time correlation functions, and multidimensional histograms, without the need to save very large trajectory files.
+- define an arbitrary number of colvars, and perform a multidimensional analysis or biased simulation by accessing any subset of colvars independently from the rest (see 10.1); - combine different functions of Cartesian coordinates (herein termed colvar components) into a colvar defined as a polynomial of several such components, thereby implementing new functional forms at runtime; periodic, multidimensional and symmetric components are handled transparently (see 10.2.2); - calculate potentials of mean force (PMFs) for any set of colvars, using different sampling methods: currently implemented are the Adaptive Biasing Force (ABF) method (see 10.3.1), metadynamics (see 10.3.2), Steered Molecular Dynamics (SMD) and Umbrella Sampling (US) via a flexible harmonic restraint bias (see 10.3.3); - calculate statistical properties of the colvars, such as their running averages and standard deviations, time correlation functions, and multidimensional histograms, without the need to save very large trajectory files. - compute collective variable values from existing coordinates (e.g. an MD trajectory): use NAMD's coorfile read command, and perform a 0-timestep run for each set of coordinates, as illustrated in 15.